5 Cottage Cheese Benefits You Should Know + Tasty Ways To Eat It

 It may help build muscle.

 If you're looking for foods that help support your strength goals, protein-packed cottage cheese may be able to help with that.
 "Protein helps keep us full, and it's great for muscle recovery," says Shana Spence, M.S., RDN, CDN.
-It varies per brand, but on average, you'll find between 15 and 25 grams of protein per cup of cottage cheese.
+It varies per brand, but on average, you'll find between 15 and 25 grams of protein per cup of cottage cheese2.
 That's about the same you'd get from eating 3 ounces of chicken breast.

 A type of protein found in cottage cheese, caseinate, or casein, may be especially helpful for muscle growth.
-One study found it had a superior effect on muscle protein synthesis after exercise compared to soy protein.
+One study found it had a superior effect on muscle protein synthesis3 after exercise compared to soy protein.

 It helps convert food into energy.

 Cottage cheese is also high in B vitamins.
 "B vitamins are essential for the body to convert food into energy and help maintain healthy skin and brain cells," says Spence.
-In fact, one study found that children who consume dairy products like cottage cheese have more energy.
+In fact, one study found that children who consume dairy products4 like cottage cheese have more energy.
 Meaning the creamy food could be one way to help fight that midafternoon slump.

 It can help manage weight.

-Although the idea of cottage cheese as a "weight-loss food" may be dated, it may help with healthy weight management, according to a handful of studies.
+Although the idea of cottage cheese as a "weight-loss food" may be dated, it may help with healthy weight management5, according to a handful of studies.
 "Cottage cheese shouldn't be positioned as a tool for weight loss; instead, it should be considered a nourishing and filling option for those who enjoy it," Harbstreet says.
 And since it is a high-protein, low-calorie food choice, it can help you feel full longer.